Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Hyperparameter Settings

 \section{Hyperparameter Settings}

-We list the detailed hyperparameter settings used in the paper bellow to help peers replicate our experiments more easily.
-Besides, all code of the baselines as well as our API Networks will be released latter.
+For all MARL algorithms we use in SMAC \citep{samvelyan2019starcraft} (under the MIT License), we keep the hyperparameters the same as in \href{https://github.com/hijkzzz/pymarl2}{PyMARL2} \citep{hu2021riit} (under the Apache License v2.0).
+We list the detailed hyperparameter settings used in the paper below in Table \ref{Table:Hyperparameter-for-value-based} to help peers replicate our experiments more easily.
+Besides, the code of our methods as well as the baselines is attached in the supplementary material.